loiSvelasco/moekyun/README.md

 - Twig templating engine
 - Kint
 - DotEnv
-- A query builder built from scratch, to prioritize unnecessary libraries and dependencies (Like I said, this is built purely for personal projects).
+- A query builder built from scratch, to remove unnecessary libraries and dependencies (Like I said, this is built purely for personal projects).

 and whatever comes that I might need soon.